why International Paper Company [IP] is a Good Choice for Investors After New Price Target of $34.33

 Period poverty is the lack of access to period products and education – it affects at least 500 million women and girls globally, even in the most economically developed countries.1 In the U.S., 1 in 5 girls have missed school due to the lack of access to the period products2 – that is more than 3.5 million girls3.
 It’s an issue that leads to a number of problems like school truancy, reproductive issues, health risks and unnecessary shame.

+The stocks have a year to date performance of -10.97 percent and weekly performance of 2.29 percent.
+The stock has been moved at -16.90 percent over the last six months.
+The stock has performed -4.70 percent around the most recent 30 days and changed -15.05 percent over the most recent 3-months.

-Compared to the average trading volume of 2.95M shares, IP reached a trading volume of 6652686 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.05M shares, IP reached to a volume of 4875348 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for IP shares is $34.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on IP stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-International Paper Company [IP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.88.
-With this latest performance, IP shares dropped by -11.43% in over the last four-week period, additionally sinking by -17.72% over the last 6 months – not to mention a drop of -40.30% in the past year of trading.
+International Paper Company [IP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.29.
+With this latest performance, IP shares dropped by -4.70% in over the last four-week period, additionally sinking by -16.90% over the last 6 months – not to mention a drop of -34.53% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and International Paper Company [IP] shares currently have an operating margin of +8.17 and a Gross Margin at +23.40.
 International Paper Company’s Net Margin is presently recorded at +8.23.